Geist2307/ML-Covid-Predictions/README.md

 <p>

-In this short project, I built a classifier that detect whether a patient diagnosed with COVID-19 is at high risk of death or not, based on the incidence of other diseases and lifestyle factors.
+In this short project, I built a classifier that detects whether a patient diagnosed with COVID-19 is at high risk of death or not, based on the incidence of other diseases and lifestyle factors.
 The initial dataset was taken from [Kaggle](https://www.kaggle.com/datasets/meirnizri/covid19-dataset/), and subsequently cleaned and pre-processed into a dataset that contains more than 300.000 observations of patients diagnosed with COVID-19.
-The classes are highly imbalanced (16: 100), with the minority class being only 16% present.
+The classes are highly imbalanced (16: 100), with the minority class (patients at risk of death) being only 16% present.

 </p>